-SMEs: making LinkedIn do the hard work for you.
+SMEs: making LinkedIn do the hard work for you

 In running a small business there’s rarely a quiet moment (or at least there shouldn’t be).
-That’s why we think all small businesses should bother with LinkedIn – and by this we mean having a company page, as well as your personal profile.
+That’s why we think all small businesses should have a LinkedIn.
+By this we mean having a company page as well as your personal profile.
 These were originally viewed as an HR landing page, but as LinkedIn has evolved they’ve become a lot more important and powerful.
-The search for new clients and customers is never over, and it can also help in attracting new people or ‘talent’ to a business.
-In this blog, we take a quick look at how SMEs can get the most out of LinkedIn, and why it’s worth the effort.
+The search for new clients and customers is never over, and it can help in attracting new people or ‘talent’ to a business.
+In this blog, we talk about how SMEs can get the most out of LinkedIn, and why it’s worth the effort.

-- Generate interest: Many businesses use content marketing to generate interest in what they do.
+Many businesses use content marketing to generate interest in what they do.
 Without a social platform to distribute it it’s nearly worthless.
 For those of us that don’t have photogenic, Instagrammable businesses (like most of the professional services) then LinkedIn is the best place to post informative, interesting content.

-- Answer questions: Joining groups and getting involved in these by answering questions is a great way to soft pitch your expertise and skills.
+Joining groups and getting involved in these by answering questions is a great way to soft pitch your expertise and skills.
 Your company page provides the next step for anyone that you’ve impressed to learn more.

-- Enhance SEO: and a final technical point.
+…And a final technical point.
 LinkedIn has a high priority on search engines, simply meaning your business is more likely to sift to the top by having a company profile.
 Useful!

 There you go – eight sensible reasons to get involved in another social network.
 If you’d like any advice about what to do next, or how to fine tune what you’re already doing, then please don’t hesitate to get in touch at [email protected]